Do you want to make extra money? Being a delivery driver is one of the most effective and flexible gig economy jobs

 The company doesn’t have specific vehicle requirements and only requires that you have insurance.

-The process is similar if you want to become a delivery person for Uber Eats.
+The process is similar if you want to become a delivery person with Uber Eats.
 To qualify, you must:

 - Meet Uber’s minimum age to drive in your city and have at least one year of driving experience